lutacluny/Sheet-Music-Recognition/README.md

 # Sheet-Music-Recognition

 ## Generate the data set
-In 'generate_dataset' execute the following scripts in the given order.
+In 'generate_database' execute the following scripts in the given order.
 The data set contains the respective png images of the musical notation and can be found in 'generate_dataset/png_objects'.

 1. generate_svg_notes_with_rotation.py
 2. generate_svg_notes_grouped_with_rotation.py